zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 1. Queue Manipulation (General): Beyond the specific Pre-Resolution Interference effects, other actions might interact with queue visibility (e.g., Intelligence revealing details of pending actions) or apply effects that modify how opponents perceive or plan around the queue.
 Direct destruction or unsolicited removal of actions from the queue by card effects during the Action Resolution Phase is not a feature.
 2. Priority Enhancement: Granting actions a higher Priority value causes them to resolve earlier, regardless of creature Speed.
 This is similar to priority mechanics in Pokémon.
 Priority enhancement can be an innate quality of a creature's action (e.g., "Priority Attack: +1 Priority").
 Pre-Resolution Interference effects can also modify Priority.
 3. Global Priority Modifiers: These are effects that impact the Priority of all actions for a specified duration.
     Example ("Coordinated Advance"): Friendly actions this turn and for the next 3 turns get +1 Priority.
     Example ("Temporal Distortion"): For X turns, the normal action resolution order based on Speed is inverted.
-This is similar to Pokémon's "Trick Room" effect.
-Actions with higher Priority still resolve before actions with lower Priority, following their normal Speed order (or subsequent tie-breakers if Speed is tied for these Priority actions).
-However, among actions that share the same Priority level (including actions with no inherent Priority modifiers), creatures with lower Speed will act before creatures with higher Speed.
+    *   **Priority Resolution during Temporal Distortion:** Actions are first grouped and resolved by Priority level (actions in higher Priority groups resolve before actions in lower Priority groups).
+    *   **Speed Resolution during Temporal Distortion:** Within each Priority level, actions from creatures with lower Speed will act before creatures with higher Speed.
+If Speed is tied for these actions, the resolution order is determined by the **Standard Tie-Breaking Protocol** (defined in Section II.F.4).

-4. Normal Tie-Breaking: If actions are tied in both Priority and creature Speed, the resolution order is determined as follows:
+4.  **Standard Tie-Breaking Protocol:** This protocol is used when actions are tied in both Priority and creature Speed (during normal resolution) or when actions within the same Priority level have tied Speed during Temporal Distortion.
+The resolution order is as follows:
-The action associated with the creature having the lowest current (Health + Armor) total resolves first.
+    *   The action associated with the creature having the lowest current (Health + Armor) total resolves first.
-If the (Health + Armor) total is also tied, the action associated with the creature having the lowest base Attack resolves first.
+    *   If the (Health + Armor) total is also tied, the action associated with the creature having the lowest base Attack resolves first.
-If Attack is also tied, the resolution order is determined randomly (with potential minor influence from the Karma System, if implemented and active, to mitigate extreme luck streaks).
+    *   If Attack is also tied, the resolution order is determined randomly (with potential minor influence from the Karma System, if implemented and active, to mitigate extreme luck streaks).

-5. Tie-Breaking During Temporal Distortion: If actions subject to the inverted Speed order (i.e., they have the same Priority level) also have tied Speed values, the resolution order is determined as follows:
+5. Tie-Breaking During Temporal Distortion: If actions subject to the inverted Speed order (i.e., they have the same Priority level and Temporal Distortion is active) also have tied Speed values, the resolution order is determined by the **Standard Tie-Breaking Protocol** (defined in Section II.F.4).
-The action associated with the creature having the lowest current (Health + Armor) total resolves first.
-If the (Health + Armor) total is also tied, the action associated with the creature having the lowest base Attack resolves first.
-If Attack is also tied, the resolution order is determined randomly (with potential minor influence from the Karma System, if implemented and active, to mitigate extreme luck streaks).

 6. Priority Reduction: Actions or effects can assign a negative modifier to an action's base Priority (e.g., Priority -1).
 This causes the affected action to resolve later in the turn's queue, after actions with higher (or the default 0) Priority.
 Pre-Resolution Interference effects can also modify Priority.
 If the reduction is significant, the action might resolve even after actions from slower creatures that possess a higher effective Priority.

 G. Universal Action Queuing (New Section)
 A fundamental principle of gameplay is that no card effect resolves instantaneously upon the card being played or its ability conditions being met.
 This principle means that every effect generated by a Spell or a creature ability (whether active or passive) becomes an action for the queue.
 Similarly, every player-initiated creature attack is treated as such an action.
 Furthermore, every triggered trap effect, which includes Strategic Disclosure effects as detailed in Section IV.A.1, is also formulated as an action and placed into the Action Queue.
 These actions are then resolved in sequence during the Action Resolution phase of the turn, according to the rules outlined in Section II.F (Action Queue & Turn Flow Mechanics).